feng-zhang0712/mole/2025/english/support-worker-interview.md

 - **Share Only with Authorized Personnel**: I will never discuss client information in public areas or with unauthorized individuals.
 - **Document and Report**: If a client shares information indicating potential harm, such as abuse or health concerns, I report it immediately to my supervisor
 - **Build Trust with Clients**: I reassure clients that their information is safe with me, explaining how it will be used to support their care, which helps them feel secure and respected.

+18. How Do You Maintain Confidentiality In Your Role?
+I treat all client information as strictly confidential.
+I only share details with authorized personnel on a need-to-know basis, and I never discuss clients outside the workplace.
+Records are kept securely, whether written or digital, and I follow data protection regulations at all times.
+When discussing care in front of others, I ensure privacy is maintained.
+I also explain confidentiality policies to clients and reassure them their personal information is safe.
+Respecting confidentiality builds trust and complies with legal and ethical standards, ensuring a secure and respectful environment for everyone under my care.

 ### What would you do if you noticed signs of abuse or neglect?